bengtmartensson/IrScrutinizer/README.md

 ## Dependencies backup

-"Inspired" by the recent Soureforge outage, I decided to make the sources of the dependencies available on www.harctoolbox.org.
+"Inspired" by the recent Sourceforge outage, I decided to make the sources of the dependencies available on www.harctoolbox.org.
 These are the github/sourceforge repositories, corresponding to the right tag or commit, but without any patches applies.
 These are: